Skip to main content

 Quick Test

-• Check if the camera is properly detected
+Check if the Camera is Properly Recognized

 sudo dmesg | grep connected